-The Pharmacy Department at Memorial Sloan Kettering recognizes the value and need for an oncology specialty residency for pharmacists seeking a career in oncology practice.
+The Pharmacy Department at Memorial Sloan Kettering recognizes the value of and need for an oncology specialty residency for pharmacists seeking a career in oncology practice.
 The Adult Oncology Specialty Residency provides advanced training in clinical therapeutics for the adult cancer patient.
-The main goals of this one-year program are to help residents:
+The main goals of this residency are to:

 - Develop and build the knowledge and clinical skills required to practice as an independent oncology practitioner.

-- Understand the role of continuous professional development through literature evaluation, didactic lectures, roundtable discussions, self-learning, and continuous self-reflection.
+- Emphasize the role of Continuous Professional Development (CPD) through literature evaluation, didactic lectures, roundtable discussions, self-learning, and continuous self-reflection.

 - Apply evidence-based guidelines and standards in tailoring the treatment plan to maximize patient care and outcomes.